mo-rob-1/mo-rob-1/README.md

-# Hi 👋 My name is Mo
+# Heyo!
+I'm Mo 👋

 ## Software Developer - JavaScript | React

-I am a software developer specialising in building web applications with ReactJS.
+I am a software developer specialising in building web applications with React.
 My goal is to deliver quality creative solutions across digital platforms and beyond.
-I spend my free time building self-initiated projects, learning new web technologies and keeping up to date with the latest trends & developments within the tech industry.
+I enjoy working with others on exciting projects, learning new web technologies and keeping up to date with the latest trends & developments within the tech industry.

 - 🌍  I'm based in Manchester
 - 🖥️  See my portfolio at [mocodes.co.uk](http://mocodes.co.uk/)